flatcar/Flatcar/SECURITY.md

 ## Daily security runbook for Security team primaries and secondaries

 The runbook below discusses steps for identifying new potential security issues and for making the issues known to the Flatcar project's maintainers and / or the other members of the Security team.
-Embargoed issues are recorded in a private issue tracker only accessible by the Security team, while public issues are openly tracked in the [Flatcar project](https://github.com/Flatcar/Flatcar/issues).

 Primaries are expected to execute the runbook at least once per day, optionally assisted or off-loaded by Secondaries.